ITU-BDSA2024-GROUP15/Chirp/docs/report.md

 *Image of our project board*

 ### Unresolved Tasks
-**110:** This task has been mostly resolved.
-We have created unit tests which test each part of the deletion process, as well as a UI-tests for this functionality, but we wanted to find a way to test all parts of the process at once, including the part which comes with the identity package, directly on the database.
+**110:** This task has mostly been resolved.
+We have created unit tests that test each part of the deletion process, as well as a UI-tests for this functionality, but we wanted to find a way to test all parts of the process at once, including the part which comes with the identity package, directly on the database.

 **170:** We wanted to change our razor pages to redirect directly to the login page after registering, rather than redirecting to the public timeline.
 This is a very easy thing to fix, but it would break most of our playwright tests, and we therefore chose to put it off for now.